 Hardy (1976) mapped rocks of the Wishart Formation in the Roberts and Des Chefs lakes area, north of Kangirsuk, at the northern end of the Labrador Trough.
 Dimroth (1978) also mapped these rocks in the southern part of the Labrador Trough.
 Several works describing the Wishart Formation took place in the central Labrador Trough.
 The main ones are Dressler (1973, 1975, 1979) in the Patu Lake area and around Fort Mackenzie, and Clark (1977, 1979) in the Forbes and Napiers lakes area.

 The Wishart Formation is a sedimentary unit found in all autochtonous, parautochtonous and allochtonous zones of the Labrador Trough, with the exception of the Howse Zone (Clark and Wares, 2004).
-It is mainly composed of quartz arenite and smaller proportions of subarkose.
+It consists mainly of quartz arenite and smaller proportions of subarkose.
 More locally, it contains wacke, siltite, mudrock, dolomitic sandstone, dolomite, quartzite, micaceous schist and conglomerate.

 Quartz arenite is usually grey or white and more locally greenish grey.
 It is fine to medium-grained and commonly saccharoidal in appearance.
 It has a massive or bedded structure and in some places has sedimentary structures such as cross-bedding and current ripples (Harrisson, 1952; Dressler, 1973; Dimroth, 1972).
 In the Willbob and Griffis lakes area, the base and locally the top of the formation show bedded structure (Harrison, 1952).
 It is composed of about 90-95 % well-rounded quartz grains and generally contain less than 5 % feldspar.
 Accessory minerals are muscovite, carbonate, stilpnomelane, hornblende, cummingtonite, magnetite and pyrite.
 Harrison (1952) also observed tourmaline and zircon as accessory mineral phase.
 Quartz arenite is generally cemented by clay, chert or dolomite matrices (Dimroth, 1972).